 About Screaming Frog

-If you do not have Screaming Frog yet, please install it.
+If you do not have Screaming Frog yet, you need to install it first.
 You can do so here.

-Screaming Frog is a powerful piece of desktop software that helps you with a whole range of SEO activities.
+Screaming Frog is a powerful desktop software program that helps with a whole range of SEO activities.

 The basic version is free.
 The full version (with license purchase) costs £149.00 per year (around $180 USD or €170 euro).